saulvaldelvira/Morse/README.md

 The interface is pretty simple: You can either encode or decode morse messages, and you can choose to do it from a file or from the terminal itself. <br>
 It is silly, and not very professional.
 I made it purely for the sake of learning and improving my skills, so don't take it very seriously.
 Still I think it could be useful, at least for educational purposes.

-The aplication is NOT case sensitive, so n and N are the same.
+The aplication is NOT case sensitive, so 'n' and 'N' are the same.
 Also, when decoding, the output will allways be uppercase.

 ## Example:
 Encoding from the terminal<br>